 The example shown has 14mm Romford wheels as the Scalelink ones had not yet arrived.
 It is also lacking some last bits that I still need to fit.
 These test etches were over etched a little, making the valve gear look more spindly than it actually is.
 The square ends on most of the rods are prototypical as this was an industrial design.
 This example has inclined cylinders.

-Price is still TBA and the release date will be around mid April.
+Price is still TBA and the release date will be around mid to late April.

 If you want one,email and I will advise when they are available.